 Every aquarist I know has had to deal with cloudy water at some point.

-Bacterial blooms, tannins and microalgae can be a real pain, but there are ways to get rid of them for good.
+Bacterial blooms, tannins and microalgae can be a real pain, but no worries, there are ways to get rid of them for good.

 More often than not, things like gray and green water are caused by some sort of imbalance in the tank.